 Listen, stupid!
 Can't you read?

-Played during the gila monster scene See more
+Played during the scene with the dogs See more